TheMissingMiddle/syncd/README.md

 Still in early development.
 Should be able to sync user data in the next commit or so.

 ## Requirements
-It is presumed that `syncd` is deployed on a Debian-based distribution.
+It is presumed that `syncd` is deployed on collection Debian-based distribution.
 The requirements are listed below, and all available through installation via `apt-get`.

 **Requirements**: